 Almost every business that we work with depends on Search Engine Optimization to get more sales leads into their business.
 Most businesses can easily expect to see 20-50% gains on their web traffic just by making a few tweaks to their current lead generation strategy, but many don’t know the difference between what they’re doing right and what they’re doing wrong.
 There are a lot of misconceptions out there as to what will bring the best results from the Google Machine.
-Shoot, even we make SEO mistakes so we’re constantly working with our SEO Gurus to come up with better solutions to the problems we face.
+Shoot, even we make SEO mistakes so we’re constantly working with the best SEO Perth to come up with better solutions to the problems we face.
 We’ve learned a lot over the last couple weeks working with our customers and we we want to share it with you so that you can get as much traffic as possible to your web-based lead sources.

 Here are six mistakes that we’ve learned to avoid:

 1. Building a site on a free subdomain or a social media site

 One way websites increase their ranking with a search engine is by the accumulation of inbound links.
 The more websites that link to you, the better your search engine ranking.
 Building your site on a free subdomain makes you vulnerable to losing that credit should you choose to move your website.
 While we’ve never set anything up on a free sub-domain, at one point we had our blog setup on a sub-domain.
 After making some tweaks to our website we realized this wasn’t the best strategy for our company so we moved our blog to a sub-directory of our website.
 The changes we made helped us in a lot of ways but we were likely to lose all the great links we built up over the years.
 Lucky for us, we are able to do 301 re-directs to the new site and save all of our links.
 However, if we had gone with a free subdomain we would have been screwed because most free subdomains don’t allow the use of 301 re-directs.
 Always be careful of where you setup your lead generating pages and make sure to consider what the repercussions would be if you need to move them in the future.